 - The high pressure control will stop the machine immediately if it opens.
-It is manually reset at the control and at the reset switch on the circuit board. - The spout switch will stop the machine immediately if it opens.
-It is a manual reset at the reset switch on the circuit board. - The master switch is the manual control for the complete machine, but it is not a service disconnect.
+It is manually reset at the control. - The spout switch will stop the machine immediately if it opens.
+It is a manual reset. - The master switch is the manual control for the complete machine, but it is not a service disconnect.